Skip to content

 Is Northern Arizona University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Northern Arizona University earn a median of $54,384, roughly in line with national averages for graduates.
+Ten years out, alumni of Northern Arizona University earn a median of $54,384, roughly in line with the national average for college graduates.

 $47,308